 Rio Dulce tours | How to arrange your visit

 There are different accommodation options around the town of Río Dulce.
 The best thing is to stay in one of the eco-lodges along the Rio Dulce.
 I used to stay in Tijax en Catamaran.
 These are convenient accommodations with nice cabañas along the river.
 Rio Dulce tours are offered at most hotels.
-But if you are looking for a special guide or travel company: mail me at email@example.com.
+But if you are looking for a special guide or travel company: email me at firstname.lastname@example.org.
 I’m more than happy to help you with Rio Dulce tour options.

 The Rio Dulce tour to Livingston takes about 2 hours due to the different stops for taking pictures.
 In Livingston you will have time to explore the town (don’t forget to agree on a return time with your captain in advance).
 On the way back you can make a stop along the river for a special meal such as the Tapado.